andi12/msbuild-maven-plugin/README.md

 https://github.com/andi12/msbuild-maven-plugin/wiki

 This simple example shows basic setup to build from a solution file.
-Place the following in the &lt;build&gt; &lt;plugin&gt; section of you POM and use our 'exe' packaging.
+Place the following in the &lt;build&gt; &lt;plugins&gt; section of you POM and use our 'exe' packaging.

 ```xml